 This post was sponsored by Plutonium Paint through Crafty Hangouts, but all opinions in here are mine.
 Just a spoiler–I think Plutonium Paint is pretty awesome, and should definitely be in your craft box!

 In the five years I’ve been styling parties, I can say that hands down my two biggest tools I use to bring parties together are spray paint and thrift store treasures.
-It’s prohibitively expensive to buy a set of new matching cake stands every single time you have an event (and a pain to store all those dishes), so being able to put together a quick serving piece for only a few dollars is a real bonus!
+It’s prohibitively expensive to buy a set of new matching cake stands or a cake tower every single time you have an event (and a pain to store all those dishes), so being able to put together a quick serving piece for only a few dollars is a real bonus!
 I’m happy to share with you how I make DIY thrift store cake stands using found pieces and Plutonium Paint spray paint in this video tutorial.

-Materials to make thrift store cake stands:
+Materials to make a thrift store cake tower:

-- Base for cake stand
+- Base for cake tower

 - Candlestick for 2nd tier height